Pregnancy Disability Leave Law in California: A Guide to PDL

 Temporary Disability Pay

 Under California law, an employer is usually not required to pay an employee during pregnancy disability leave.
-But, if the employer voluntarily pays for other types of temporary disability leave for similarly-situated employees, they may be required to pay employees for pregnancy disability leave.72
+But, if the employer voluntarily pays for other types of temporary disability leave for similarly situated employees, they may be required to pay employees for pregnancy disability leave.72

 In other words, if an employer pays employees who are on temporary disability for conditions unrelated to pregnancy or birth, they are also required to pay employees during some or all of their maternity leave.